shibunair99/comprehend-custom-classification-workshop/README.md

 Open the IAM console at https://console.aws.amazon.com/iam

-Navigate to Policies and click on 'Create policy', goto "JSON' tab and paste below with xxxxxxxxxxx replace by your accountid
+Navigate to Policies and click on 'Create policy', goto "JSON' tab and paste below.
+Replace xxxxxxxxxxx with your accountid.

 ```
 {